-- HFR refers all substantiated reports of unlicensed PCHs to law enforcement. - HFR or law enforcement makes a determination to relocate residents of an unlicensed PCH. - HFR identifies other needed agencies and notifies them as appropriate. - HFR organizes an initial interagency teleconference briefing. - HFR and law enforcement determine a time line for relocation. - HFR and others will determine the physical and mental health status of residents. - APS may assist with resident interviews, determining ANE, collection of personal effects, relocation of residents and notification to family. - HFR, APS and others will assist to locate alternative appropriate placement for residents. - APS will open cases on residents requiring further support. - If resident qualifies as an APS client, Temporary Emergency Relocation Funds (TERF) may be requested. - HFR organizes an after incident teleconference for debriefing.
+- HFR refers all substantiated reports of unlicensed PCHs to law enforcement. - HFR or law enforcement makes a determination to relocate residents of an unlicensed PCH. - HFR identifies other needed agencies and notifies them as appropriate. - HFR and law enforcement determine a time line for relocation. - HFR and others will determine the physical and mental health status of residents. - APS may assist with resident interviews, determining ANE, collection of personal effects, relocation of residents and notification to family. - HFR, APS, DBHDD when appropriate and others will assist to locate alternative appropriate placement for residents. - APS will open cases on residents requiring further support. - If resident qualifies as an APS client, Temporary Emergency Relocation Funds (TERF) may be requested.
+Temporary Emergency Relocation Funds and procedures are available to Law Enforcement during evenings, weekends and holidays during nonbusiness hours of Adult Protective Services for the temporary emergency placement of a disabled adult or elder person who needs safe placement.